Guilty plea due in Michigan school shooting that killed 4

 Oxford High is roughly 30 miles (50 kilometers) north of Detroit.

+Crumbley is charged with one count of terrorism causing death, four counts of first-degree murder, seven counts of attempted murder and 12 counts related to use of a gun.

+A first-degree murder conviction typically brings an automatic life prison sentence in Michigan.
+But teenagers are entitled to a hearing where their lawyer can argue for a shorter term.

-Separately, the Crumbleys are facing involuntary manslaughter charges, a rare case of prosecutors trying to make parents responsible for a school shooting.
+Separately, James and Jennifer Crumbley are facing involuntary manslaughter charges, a rare case of prosecutors trying to make parents responsible for a school shooting.
 They are accused of making a gun accessible to their son and ignoring his need for mental health treatment.

 “Put simply, they created an environment in which their son’s violent tendencies flourished.
 They were aware their son was troubled, and then they bought him a gun,” prosecutors said in a court filing.